Changing job: tax, PRSI and pension

 Occupational pensions

-If you have an occupational pension you can keep your benefits within the scheme (known as a preserved benefit) or transfer the benefits to another scheme.
+If you have an occupational pension you can either keep your benefits within the scheme (known as a preserved benefit) or transfer the benefits to another scheme.

 A preserved benefit means that you get a pension when you reach the scheme's normal retirement age.